snyk/driftctl/docs/testing.md

 # Testing

-driftctl uses both **unit tests** and **acceptance tests**.
+driftctl uses **unit tests**, **functional tests** and **acceptance tests**.

+- A **unit test** is a very scoped test that test only a very precise part of code
+  - Pros:
+    - Very quick to develop, run and maintain
+  - Cons:
+    - Does not ensure that we do not break integration with other part of the code
+- A **functional test** cover a larger part of the code than unit tests, but it mock external dependencies
+    - Pros:
+        - Ensure that multiples components works well together
+        - Still quick to develop and run
+    - Cons:
+        - Mocking every external dependencies can be complicated
+        - Can be complicated to maintain since it is not scoped to a precise part of the code
+- An **acceptance test** or **integration test** are the closest of the end-user behavior.
+  - Pros:
+    - Very close to a real product usage
+    - Can cover regressions very efficiently
+  - Cons:
+    - Can be long to develop
+    - They require real world resources
+    - Long execution time
+    - They require a lot of maintenance
+    - Unstable due to third party services (something wrong or inconsistent on cloud provider side will make the test to fail)

-Acceptance tests are not required, but at least a good unit test coverage is required for a PR to be merged.
+**Acceptance tests are not required**, but at least a good unit test coverage is required for a PR to be merged.
 This documentation section's goal is about how we manage our test suite in driftctl.

 driftctl uses gotestsum to wrap `go test`, you can install required tools to run test with `make install-tools`.